Solo (DC Comics)

 Solo is an American comic book series that was published bi-monthly by DC Comics, beginning in October 2004.
-Each issue had 48 pages plus covers, with no ads.

-Solo was cancelled in 2006; in all, 12 issues appeared.
+Each issue had 48 pages plus covers, with no advertisements.
+The series was cancelled in 2006; in all, 12 issues appeared.

 Overview

 The title was conceived as an anthology series to spotlight the work of a different comic book artist in each issue.
 The creators were free to tell stories in any genre and to use DC's library of characters as they saw fit.
 They could also work with writers if they chose, but the intention of the series was for them to show off the range of their own individual artistic sensibilities and abilities.